Updated: 4 days ago

-Still, it is practically impossible to be an expert in everything.
-There is too much information about training, nutrition, physiology, biomechanics, psychology, injury prevention, and the list goes on.
-However, missing out in a key area can be the difference between success and not.
+Missing out on a key area can be the difference between winning and losing.
 Every piece of information can be detrimental to your training as everything is linked together.
 Physiology is linked to athletic success; Biomechanics is linked to the learning of new skills, and we cannot hope to achieve either if we are constantly injured (thus knowledge on injuries and injury prevention is also key) and without being psychologically prepared.
 The importance of nutrition for athletic success has also been repeatedly scientifically proven.
-This is why athletes are usually supported by a team of professionals which include coaches, physiotherapists, performance analysts, sports scientists, nutritionists, and psychologists.
+Therefore, athletes are usually supported by a team of professionals which include coaches, physiotherapists, performance analysts, sports scientists, nutritionists, and psychologists.

 Having a team of professionals is not always possible for every athlete.
 Therefore, they may be forced to study multiple areas.
 These athletes usually become the best coaches as they delve deeply into the path of acquiring new knowledge.
 Whilst specializing in one area is indeed important, these athletes often do not have a choice as they need to expand their repertoire.
-In these blogs, we will delve deep into various aspects an athlete needs to understand, whilst we also analyze how different disciplines link together.
+In this blog, we will delve deep into various aspects that are important for athletes, whilst we also analyze how different disciplines link together.

 Thanks for reading, and as always stay fit!